top of page

 WHEN/WHERE is the 2024 D3F?

-D3F’s call for submissions will begin Monday, January 1, 2024.
-The virtual D3F festival week will be May 8-14, 2024, with finalists participating in a moderated discussion before the winners are announced at an online Atticus Awards Ceremony (date/time TBD).
-The Atticus Awards ceremony livestream video and discussions will be recorded and made available to other groups in order to encourage greater father involvement.
+The virtual D3F festival week will be May 2-9, 2024 - GET FREE PASSES here.
+Award finalists will participate in a moderated discussion before the winners are announced at an online Atticus Awards Ceremony on Saturday, May 11.
+The Atticus Awards ceremony livestream video and discussions will be recorded and made available to other groups to encourage greater father involvement.

 D3F selected New Mexico as the Forum’s premiere site for several reasons: